WIVT: History

 Alfred E. Anscombe, former general manager of WKBW-AM-TV in Buffalo, secured a construction permit for Binghamton's third television station on April 25, 1961.
 He named it WBJA-TV after his wife Beth J. Anscombe.
 Initially, the station was allocated to UHF analog channel 56.
 However, five years earlier, two competing ABC affiliates in Northeastern Pennsylvania (WILK-TV channel 34 in Wilkes-Barre and WARM-TV channel 16 in Scranton) merged to form WNEP-TV, retaining WILK's license but using WARM's old UHF channel 16.

 Seeing a chance to use more signal at less cost, Anscombe sought and won a new construction permit for analog channel 34.
 The new station signed on November 24, 1962, from studios at its transmitter site on Ingraham Hill south of Binghamton; it was the third station to sign on in the Binghamton area, after WBNG and WICZ-TV.
 It has always been an ABC affiliate.
-The Northeastern Pennsylvania-area station now known as WOLF-TV signed on in 1985 on analog channel 38; it would eventually move to channel 56 thirteen years later.
+Channel 56 would eventually be used in Hazleton, Pennsylvania, where WWLF-TV went on the air in 1985.

 Anscombe planned for WBJA to be the first station in a seven-station group; however, only one other station, WEPA-TV in Erie, Pennsylvania (now defunct; its channel 66 allocation was later used by WFXP), was started before the two stations were acquired by Gerald Arthur, Oliver Lazare, and Jules Hessen, a group who also owned WEEE in Rensselaer, in 1966.
 Pinnacle Communications bought WBJA in 1978 and changed the call letters to WMGC-TV on October 16, reflecting its new "Magic 34" branding.
 It dropped the branding by the mid to late-1980s, but retained the call letters.